SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/drop_database.rst

      - Description
    * - ``database_name``
      - The name of the database to drop.
 This can not be the current database in use.
+   * - ``IF EXISTS``
+     - Drop the database if it exists.
+No error if the database does not exist.

 Examples
 ===========